 Blogs

-Examination of the reformulation of Castro's economic model attempted by Fidel's successor
+Examination of the reformulation of the Castroist economic model attempted by Fidel's successor.

-Next April, a year and a half after Fidel Castro's death, his brother Raúl plans to leave the presidency of Cuba, where he has been for a decade.
-His bequest is an attempt to lengthen the Castro regime by forcing the island's economic recovery.
-But the restrictions of the reforms themselves, the slow pace of their implementation and the fact that they are not accompanied by greater political freedom, have limited the effect of the changes.
-Nevertheless, they may be a good starting point for the next president if he really wants to move towards full openness.
+Next April, a year and a half after Fidel Castro's death, his brother Raul plans to leave the presidency of Cuba, where he has been for a decade.
+His bequest is the attempt to lengthen the Castro regime through the forced economic reorganization of the island.
+But the restrictions of the reforms themselves, the slowness of their implementation and the fact that they are not accompanied by greater political freedom, have limited the effect of the changes.
+In any case, they may be a good starting point for the next president, if he really wants to move towards a full opening.

 Raúl Castro, an economic 'opening' with few results